What is the minimum required water pressure for testing completed sections of a water supply system?

 Prepare for the International Plumbing Code Exam.
 Study with a variety of questions and detailed explanations.
 Boost your confidence for your test day!

-The minimum required water pressure for testing completed sections of a water supply system is the working pressure.
-This is because the working pressure is defined as the pressure at which the system is designed to operate efficiently during normal circumstances.
-Testing at the working pressure ensures that the components of the water supply system can withstand the typical pressures they will encounter during use without failing or leaking.
+The minimum required water pressure for testing completed sections of a water supply system is defined as the working pressure.
+Working pressure refers to the operational pressure that the system is designed to handle while in use.
+This pressure is essential during testing because it ensures that all components, including pipes, fittings, and fixtures, can withstand the pressures they will experience in normal functioning without any leaks or failures.

 Subscribe